Panamanian reggaetón: Spreading around the Caribbean

 Although reggaetón began in Panama, it quickly spread throughout the Caribbean, and by the late 1980s/early 1990s multiple mixtures, recreations, and hybrids of the genre were formed.
 However, the genre became most popular within Puerto Rico, due to its massive commercial success.
 The country took it on as its own and it became the primary place in which reggaetón artists and stars originated.
-In addition, during the mid 1990s the beat “Dem Bow”, created by Shabba Ranks, characterized the genre and gained mass popularity.
-This characterization of reggaetón, acted as a way to set the hybrid genre, apart from Panama’s original sound; “Spanish Reggae”.
-At this point the genre took off, and was being produced and performed by artists throughout Latin America and the U.S. including artists such as Daddy Yankee, Don Omar, Wisin & Yandel, Ivy Queen and more.
+In addition, during the mid-1990s the beat "dem bow", created by Shabba Ranks, characterized the genre and gained mass popularity.
+This characterization of reggaetón acted as a way to set the hybrid genre apart from Panama's original sound of "Spanish reggae".
+At this point the genre took off, and was being produced and performed by artists throughout Latin America and the US including artists such as Daddy Yankee, Don Omar, Wisin & Yandel, Ivy Queen and more.